 Optimise for Compatibility

-In User Interface options ensure the When using multiple displays option is set to whichever option is not currently set
+3. In User Interface options ensure the When using multiple displays option is set to Optimize for best appearance

 An overview of the Toolsuite Products in Cradle Software